dumalang/task-manager/README.md

 - run `npm run test`

 ## Credits
-This basic of this project is what i learn from [https://www.udemy.com/the-complete-nodejs-developer-course-2/] Created by Andrew Mead, Rob Percival
+The basic of this project is what i learn from [https://www.udemy.com/the-complete-nodejs-developer-course-2/] Created by Andrew Mead, Rob Percival